 To assist with personal security and prevention and detection of crime

-- For example if you engage with ‘Centra’ for the provision of telecare services we may hold information about access to your property.
+For example if you engage with 'Clarion Futures' to find out aboutvolunteering opportunities in your area, we may hold information about your skills and interests.

 Where processing also concerns household members, it is in our legitimate interests to ensure that we are meeting the needs and expectations of all service users.